isaac-perez7053/GrooveMat/README.md

 ## Download

-To download disco, use the command below
+To download groovemat, use the command below

 ```
 pip install groovemat